alinhantoiu/task/README.md

 After running **terraform apply**, a kubeconfig file will be added on your local in the terraform folder, this file will be used to authenticate github actions with the k3s cluster

-Create a secret called KUBECONFIG in Settings->Secrets and Variables->Actions->Repository Secrets and add the content of the k3s.yaml file to this secret.
+Create a secret called KUBECONFIG in **Settings->Secrets and Variables->Actions->Repository Secrets** and add the content of the k3s.yaml file to this secret.

+The CI/CD pipeline can be manually triggerd or by a commit to main branch.
+In order to trigger a manual workflow go to **Actions** click on **Build and Deploy** then **Run Workflow**